JOJ0/discodos/sphinx/source/QUICKSTART.md

 On Windows, do:

-`dsc import --tracks  &  dsc import -zz`
+`dsc import tracks  &  dsc import brainz`

 on macOS or Linux it's:

-`dsc import --tracks  &&  dsc import -zz`
+`dsc import tracks  &&  dsc import brainz`

 Leave this running "overnight" - You will see a final summary after each of the commands completes, telling you the exact time it was running and how much information was processed and imported.
 If you'd like to help improve this manual, copy/paste your stats into a [Github issue](https://github.com/JOJ0/discodos/issues), it would help me a lot to state more accurate estimates here.